danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

-As you can see, it basically only contains code for presenting a `Sheet` (which is just a view) or a `SheetProvider`.
+As you can see, it contains code for presenting a `Sheet` (which is just a view) or a `SheetProvider`.
 We'll come back to the provider shortly.

 You may also notice that it inherits something called `PresentationContext`.
 Let's take a closer look at this base class.

-## PresentationContext
+## Presentation context

-Since I find that the sheet presentation problem also is true for alerts, toasts etc., I have a `PresentationContext`, which is a pretty simple `ObservableObject` base class:
+Since I find that this problem is also true for alerts, modals etc. I have a `PresentationContext`, which is a small `ObservableObject` base class with an `isActive` binding and a generic `content` view:

 ```swift
 public class PresentationContext<Content>: ObservableObject {